fablab-leoben/UV_furnace/README.md

 ### 5. Circuit

 I have designed the circuit with [Fritzing](http://fritzing.org/download/).
 Download the free software to be able to modify the [circuit](https://github.com/fablab-leoben/UV_furnace/blob/master/circuit/UV_furnace_circuit.fzz).
+Wire everything like on the picture below and check everything at least twice to make sure everything is wired correctly!
+Otherwise you can destroy your hardware and jeopardise your health.

 ![alt text](https://github.com/fablab-leoben/UV_furnace/blob/master/circuit/UV_furnace_circuit.png "Circuit")